-'A thrill to read.
-The nature writing is beautiful . . . heartening and comforting.
-You feel the world is a better place' The Times
+'Beautiful, a thrill to read . . . you feel the world is a better place because Raynor and Moth are in it' The Times

-'Raynor Winn has written a brilliant, powerful and touching account of her life before and after The Salt Path, which, like her astonishing debut, will connect with anyone who has triumphed over adversity' Stephen Moss, author and naturalist
+'Brilliant, powerful and touching . . . will connect with anyone who has triumphed over adversity' Stephen Moss, author and naturalist

 'A beautiful, luminous and magical piece of writing' Rachel Joyce, author of The Unlikely Pilgrimage of Harold Fry